MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

 Interactive Dendrogram
 ======================
 Clustergrams typically have `dendrogram trees`_ (for both rows and columns) to depict the hierarchy of row and column clusters produced by `hierarchical clustering`_.
-The height of the branches in the dendrogram depict the distance between clusters. :ref:`clustergrammer_py` calculates hierarchical clustering using `SciPy`_'s hierarchy_ clustering functions (with the default linkage type set to average, see `calc_clust.py`_) and saves ten slices of the dendrogram taken evenly across the tree.
+The height of the branches in the dendrogram depict the distance between clusters. :ref:`clustergrammer_py` calculates hierarchical clustering using `SciPy`_'s hierarchy_ clustering functions (with the default linkage type set to average, see `calc_clust.py`_) and saves ten slices of the dendrogram taken evenly across the height of the tree.

 **Visualizing Dendrogram Clusters**

-Rather than visualize the dendrogram as a large branching structure which takes up a lot of space in the visualization and is difficult to interact with, Clustergrammer uses a more compact and easy to interact with visual representation.
+Rather than visualize the dendrogram as a large branching tree, which uses a lot of visualization-space and is difficult to interact with, Clustergrammer uses a more compact and easy to interact with visual representation.
 Only a single slice of the dendrogram tree is visualized at a time as a set of non-overlapping adjacent clusters (gray trapezoids, see below).
 Different slices of the dendrogram can be toggled using the dendrogram-sliders (blue circles that move along a gray triangle).
 Moving the slider up or down shows slices taken higher or lower in the dendrogram tree, and thereby larger or smaller clusters respectively.
-This allows users to identify clusters identified at different scales.
+This allows users to identify clusters at different scales.

 .. figure:: _static/dendrogram_and_slider.png
   :width: 275px